Meteorology

 First Year University Courses

-A combination of differential & integral calculus, calculus-based physics, linear algebra, statistics, computer science and entry level atmospheric science courses are needed.
+A combination of differential & integral calculus, calculus-based physics, linear algebra, statistics, computer science (python programming) and entry level atmospheric science courses are needed.
 These courses will provide sufficient background to undertake higher level mathematics/physics and atmospheric science courses.
 The student is required to meet with an academic advisor in the C.H.R Faculty office prior to registration to ensure they properly proceed with their studies.

 Advanced Level Courses